 -commit to bringing these understandings into alignment with one another in the context of the community of faith,

-so that mature and healthy followers of Christ are blessing the church and the world.
+so that mature and healthy followers of Christ multiply, blessing their spouses, their families, the church and the world.

 Problem being solved?